CIBUL receives prestigious award from top academic journal

-Business School academics have received a prestigious award from the Journal of International Business Studies (JIBS) in recognition of the impact of ground-breaking research on Chinese direct overseas investment.
+Business School academics have received a prestigious award from the Journal of International Business Studies (JIBS) in recognition of the impact of research on Chinese direct overseas investment.

 The paper ‘The Determinants of Chinese Outward Foreign Direct Investment’, co-authored in 2007 by Professor Peter Buckley, Professor Jeremy Clegg and Dr Hinrich Voss of the Centre for International Business at Leeds (CIBUL), received the JIBS Decade Award.